PapiJoker/Mod-Sim/README.md

 traffic.
 Other limitations is cars reaction time to a light turning green could change the flow of traffic through the light.
 Along with acceleration times of the cars to pass through the light.

+### Current Implementations
+2 traffic lights, East and North
+Cars moving in and out of Queues
+Wait time averages for the lights
+Timer-based control at 25 tick cycles

+### To-be Implemented
+Sensor based control
+Heavy and normal traffic flows